oroinc/documentation/user_guide/system_entities_leads.rst

 - The page of the Lead instance will emerge.

-- Click :kbd:`Send Email` button in the top right corner of the page
+- Click :guilabel:`Send Email` button in the top right corner of the page

 - E-mail template already filled with the details of the Lead instance will appear.